gor181/sql-course/chapter5.md

 ---
-  title: "What is Bayesian Data Analysis?"
+title: 'What is Bayesian Data Analysis?'
-  description: "This chapter will introduce you to Bayesian data analysis and give you a feel for how it works."
+description: 'This chapter will introduce you to Bayesian data analysis and give you a feel for how it works.'
 ---

 ## Coin flips with prop_model